auroszx/r4crypt/README.md

 `r4crypt -e out.DAT _DS_MENU.DAT`

 And that's it.
-You can also encrypt and .NDS file to a .DAT file.
+You can also encrypt an .NDS file to a .DAT file.
-This will allow you to run the NDS as a firmware.
+This will allow you to run the .NDS as a firmware.